Skip to main content

 But once you have put a number of columns of JSON data into a relational table, is it still appropriately called "structured"?
 Instead, we call this approach the hybrid tabular-/semi-structured pattern, or more simply, "the hybrid pattern".

-2. Zed: A Super-structured Pattern
+2. A Super-structured Pattern

-In other words, Zed unifies the relational data model of SQL tables with the document model of JSON into a super-structured design pattern enabled by the Zed type system.
+In other words, SuperDB unifies the relational data model of SQL tables with the document model of JSON into a super-structured design pattern enabled by the type system.
 An explicit, uniquely-defined type of each value precisely defines its entire structure, i.e., its super-structure.
 There is no need to traverse each hierarchical value --- as with JSON, BSON, or Ion --- to discover each value's structure.

-And because Zed derives it design from the vast landscape of existing formats and data models, it was deliberately designed to be a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, ORC, Parquet, CSV, JSON Schema, and XML.
+And because SuperDB derives it design from the vast landscape of existing formats and data models, it was deliberately designed to be a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, ORC, Parquet, CSV, JSON Schema, and XML.

 As an example, most systems that are based on semi-structured data would say the JSON value